MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

 The Sustainable Smart Buildings Hackathon helps develop the skills and fluency to build repeatable and customizable first-party solutions for environmental monitoring, energy consumption, facility operating efficiency, and energy source optimization.

-# Assests for successful hackathon execution
+# Assets for successful hackathon execution
 You can find curated materials for you to organize and execute the sustainable smart buildings hackathon successfully.
 Specifically, you have access to materials for each role as listed below:
-## General Hackathon Assests can be found [here](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/tree/main/Program%20Assets).
+## General Hackathon Assets can be found [here](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/tree/main/Program%20Assets).
 In this folder you can find
     * Smart Buildings Hackathon-in-a-Box
     * Challenges overview
     * Branding
     * FAQs
     * Proctor & Hacker badges
-## Proctor Assests can be found [here](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/tree/main/Proctor%20Assests).
+## Proctor Assets can be found [here](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/tree/main/Proctor%20Assests).
 In this folder you can find
     * Give and Gets
     * Recruitment email communication
     * Registration form